 - Catalog Choice – is a free service to stop delivery of unwanted catalogs (www.catalogchoice.org);

 - OptOutPrescreen.com – offers a free service to end pre-approved credit card & insurance offers (www.optoutprescreen.com);

 - Yellow Pages Opt Out – provides a free service to take your name off phonebook mailing lists (www.yellowpagesoptout.com)

 Old keys can be recycled via a scrap metal dumpster at a municipal transfer station or brought to a local scrap metal dealer.

 LATEX PAINT (see “Paint & Paint-related Products”)

-Holiday light sets are NOT recyclable in municipal recycling programs because they get wrapped around sorting equipment.
-Some scrap metal dealers will accept them for recycling.
-Holiday LEDS has a mail-in recycling program and sends donors a coupon for 15% off any purchase (www.holidayleds.com/christmas-light-recycling-program.aspx).
+Holiday light strings are NOT accepted in municipal recycling programs because they get wrapped around sorting equipment.
+Some scrap metal dealers and scrap metal dumpsters at transfer stations will accept them for recycling.
+Broken light strings can be mailed to Christmas Light Source (http://bit.ly/2qkCIMu) or Holiday LEDs (http://bit.ly/2sJqSMJ) for a discount on a future order.

 back to top